 - Senior Novice Dressage to Music, for senior individuals, will be split into two sections.
-See CR Appendix 2 and 3 for more details on the sections. - Senior Prelim Dressage to Music, for senior individuals. - Junior Prelim Dressage to Music. for junior individuals. - Junior Novice Dressage to Music, for junior individuals. - Novice Pairs Dressage to Music, for a pair of riders made up of any combination of senior and junior members competing at Novice level. - Open Pairs Dressage to Music, for a pair of riders made up of any combination of senior and junior members using an Elementary level test. - Pairs Dressage to Music, for a pair of riders made up of any combination of senior and junior members using a Novice level test with open eligibility - Elementary Dressage to Music, mixed class for senior and junior individuals. - Pick a Test Dressage to Music, mixed class for senior and junior individuals competing at Medium and/or Advanced Medium, this class will be judged as one at the qualifier but may be split at the Championship if entries are sufficient.
+See CR Appendix 2 and 3 for more details on the sections. - Senior Prelim Dressage to Music, for senior individuals. - Junior Prelim Dressage to Music, for junior individuals. - Junior Novice Dressage to Music, for junior individuals. - Pairs Dressage to Music, for a pair of riders made up of any combination of senior and junior members using a Novice level test with open eligibility - Elementary Dressage to Music, mixed class for senior and junior individuals. - Pick a Test Dressage to Music, mixed class for senior and junior individuals competing at Medium and/or Advanced Medium, this class will be judged as one at the qualifier but may be split at the Championship if entries are sufficient.

 Horses will only be permitted to compete in two individual championship classes (direct entry, warm up classes and pairs not included).
-Competitors that qualify the same horse in three individual championship classes will be required to choose which classes they will contest at the Championship.
+Competitors that qualify the same horse in three individual championship classes will be required to choose which classes they will contest at the Champion'ship.
 This must be declared to the Official Steward on the day of the area qualifier.